-may occupy a lesser role in the constitutional imagination than it once did.
-But it is still a major decision, and every fresh reading underscores its importance, breadth, and sheer boldness.
+In my view, Sullivan was a press case-and a case about the civil rights movement, and about the sometimes frankly strategic role of courts in maintaining the constitutional order.
+New York Times v.
+Sullivan may have become more domesticated and less dramatically significant in the decades since the decision was handed down.
+It may occupy a lesser role in the constitutional imagination than it once did.
+But it is still a major decision, and every fresh reading underscores its importance, its breadth, and its sheer boldness.
 That is especially true when we focus on it neither as an individual speech case nor as an abstract free speech theory case, but as a site of contestation between and among some of the major institutional actors in our social, political, and legal firmament.

-II.
-THE PRESS
+I. THE PRESS

-In 1964, the American press was approaching the height of its powers as an institution.
+In 1964, American journalism was approaching the height of its powers as an institution.
 Media institutions would reach their peak level of influence and public respect in the mid-1970s, not long after reporting by the Washington Post and others had helped force the resignation of President Richard Nixon.
-But they were already well on their way toward that level of trust and influence by the mid-1960s.
-This was the time described in David Halberstam's dynamic if breathless book, The Powers That Be, as the era of better-educated. more sophisticated. and professionalized journalists, who had lost their Front Page-era become serious raffishness and monitors and critics of government, society, and other institutions.
-It was an era in which the news media had not yet been fractured by the development of Internet technology and buffeted by economic change.
-But neither were press organs perceived as being so concentrated and consolidated that they were just another untrustworthy, profit-seeking special interest.
+16 But they were already well on their way toward that level of trust and influence by the mid-1960s.
+This was the era captured in David Halberstam's dynamic if breathless book, The Powers That Be: the era of better-educated, more sophisticated and professionalized journalists, who had lost their Front Page-era raffishness and become serious monitors and critics of government, society, and other institutions.
+It was an era in which the news media had not yet become fractured by the development of Internet technology and buffeted by economic change.
+But neither were press organs perceived as having become so concentrated and consolidated that they had become just another untrustworthy, profit-seeking special interest.
+18

-&lt;sup>17 See, e.g., RonNell Andersen Jones, Media Subpoenas: Impact, Perception, and Legal Protection in the Changing World of American Journalism, 84 WASH.
-L. REV. 317, 328-29, 334-35 (2009) (describing the rise and eventual decline of public reliance on media outlets).
+See, e.g., RonNell Anderson Jones, Media Subpoenas: Impact, Perception, and Legal Protection in the Changing World of American Journalism, 84 Wash.
+L. Rev. 317, 328-29, 334-35 (2009) (collecting data and resources).
+17 See David Halberstam, The Powers That Be (1979); Anthony Lewis, Make No Law: The Sullivan Case and the First Amendment 207 (1991).
+18 For such criticisms, soo, e.g., Bon H. Bagdikian, The Media Movembu.